Community and Neighborhood Aid

 By Switching to Solar

-Illinois’ Solar for All program lowers low-income residents’ utility bills by providing assistance in installing and powering their homes with solar power.
+Illinois’ Solar for All Program lowers low-income residents’ utility bills by providing assistance in installing and powering their homes with solar power.
 See more about Solar for All here.

 By Being More Energy Efficient